Saint Vincent de Paul

 We welcome you to join us and be spiritually nourished by participating together in this beautiful and joyful form of prayer.… Read more “Christian Meditation”

-If you are interested in joining this ministry, please contact Gloria Lowe via the parish office.… Read more “Parish Visitor Program”
+If you would like to learn more about this Ministry, please contact Gloria Lowe by leaving a message for her at the parish office.… Read more “Liturgical”